CeluchNB/breadshelf/README.md

 # breadshelf
-Platform for collaborative and personal reading tracking
+Platform for collaborative and personal book tracking